 From claude-workflow

-Validates completed implementation against spec using 6 gates (coverage, proof artifacts, credential safety) and produces a PASS/FAIL report with coverage matrix.
+Validates implementation against spec using 6 gates (coverage, proof artifacts, credential safety) and generates a coverage matrix report.

 Slash command